Japanese cruiser Kako

 Kako (加古) was the second vessel in the two-vessel Furutaka class of heavy cruisers in the Imperial Japanese Navy.
-The ship was named after the Kako River in Hyogo prefecture, Japan.

 Background

-Kako and her sister ship Furutaka were the first generation of high speed heavy cruisers in the Japanese navy, intended to counter the US Navy Omaha-class scout cruisers and Royal Navy Hawkins-class heavy cruisers.
+Kako and her sister ship Furutaka were the first generation of high-speed heavy cruisers in the Japanese navy, intended to counter the US Navy Omaha-class scout cruisers and Royal Navy Hawkins-class heavy cruisers.

 Service career

 Early career

 Kako was completed at Kawasaki Shipbuilding Corporation at Kobe on 20 July 1926.
+Following the Japanese ship-naming conventions, the ship was named after the Kako River in Hyōgo Prefecture, Japan.
 Assigned to the Fifth Squadron (Sentai) from then until 1933, she served in Japanese and Chinese waters, participating in fleet maneuvers and combat operations off the China coast.
 Kako was given a major refit in 1929–30, improving her machinery and slightly changing her appearance.
 Briefly operating with Cruiser Division 6 in 1933, Kako was in the naval review off Yokohama in late August.
 She went into guard ship status in November of that year and into reserve in 1934.